On Tisha b’Av we read the Book of Lamentations and we ask: Why did God ignore the prayers to save Jerusalem?

 This verse refers to the many people who prayed to God to reverse his decree and not destroy the Holy Temple.
 As we know in hindsight, these prayers were “blocked.”
 The Temple was destroyed, and the Jews were exiled.

-The question is asked: Why did God ignore all the prayers to save Jerusalem?
+The question is asked: Why did God allow the destruction of Jerusalem despite all the prayers to save it?

 The answer is very mystical.